jeka-dev/jeka/README.md

 Additionally the following features were missing from mainstream existing tools :
 * Run pluggable extra features (test coverage, special packaging, static code analysis,...) without editing the build file
-* Write nothing-at-all for building simple/standard projects (just relying on convention and/or IDE meta-data files)
+* Write nothing-at-all for building simple/standard projects (just relying on convention and/or IDE meta-data files, even to launch static analysis tools or generate ear/war files)

 ## Overcoming Java shortcomings
 One believes that the verbosity and the statically typed nature of Java make it hardly suitable for expressing builds.